 What Credit Score Do You Need to Buy a Car in 2020?

-It's always in a dealership’s advantage to sell you a car, so the salespeople are going to do everything in their power to secure financing for you, even if your credit isn't stellar—albeit sometimes at ridiculous interest rates.
+It's always in a dealership’s advantage to sell you a car, so the salespeople are going to do everything to secure financing for you, even if your credit isn't stellar—albeit sometimes at ridiculous interest rates.

 Typically, a credit score of 700 or higher will put you in a good position to find favorable auto loan terms.
 If your credit score is lower, you'll probably be offered a higher interest rate.
 And the lower it is, the more you're likely to pay.
-If your credit score is very poor, less than 450, then you may not be able to get a car loan at all.
+If your credit score is very poor—less than 450—then you may not be able to get a car loan.

 Car Loan Rates by Credit Score

-Let's say two people, Person A and Person Z, are shopping for used cars.
+Let's say, two people—Person A and Person Z—shopping for used cars.
 They each have $2,000 to spend and want to pay off the loan in three years.
-They both settle on the same $10,000 model, and the dealership happens to have two of them.
+They settle on the same $10,000 model, and the dealership happens to have two identical vehicles.

 Besides your credit score, lenders will consider your income, how much you have for a down payment, and the size of the loan you’re seeking.

-U.S. News broke down average auto loan interest rates in 2020 by score:
+U.S. News & World Report broke down average auto loan interest rates in 2020 by score: